Bayview Village Cinema

 Coincidentally, Chan said the church had previously looked into relocating to the movie theatre at Empress Walk in the Yonge Street and Sheppard Avenue area, and ended up securing space there after receiving notice from Bayview Village Cinemas, avoiding temporary cancellation of Sunday service.

 “The timing was pretty good,” he said.
 “We always see this as not a coincidence, but that God has a plan.”

 Chan said he wasn’t told the reason of the abrupt closure, but heard rumours relating to a lease renewal dispute.

-The four-screen theatre, acquired by Alliance Atlantis from Famous Players in 2000, had been a staple in the community since opening in 1977, often showing foreign films and movies appealing to the area’s large Jewish population.
+The four-screen theatre, acquired by Alliance Atlantis from Famous Players in 2000, had been a staple in the community since opening, often showing foreign films and movies appealing to the area’s large Jewish population.